History of Poland (1939–1945)

 The history of Poland from 1939 to 1945 encompasses primarily the period from the invasion of Poland by Nazi Germany and the Soviet Union to the end of World War II.
 Following the German–Soviet non-aggression pact, Poland was invaded by Nazi Germany on 1 September 1939 and by the Soviet Union on 17 September.
 The campaigns ended in early October with Germany and the Soviet Union dividing and annexing the whole of Poland.
 After the Axis attack on the Soviet Union in the summer of 1941, the entirety of Poland was occupied by Germany, which proceeded to advance its racial and genocidal policies across Poland.

 Under the two occupations, Polish citizens suffered enormous human and material losses.
 According to the Institute of National Remembrance estimates, about 5.6 million Polish citizens died due to the German occupation and about 150,000 due to the Soviet occupation.
 The Jews were singled out by the Germans for a quick and total annihilation and about 90 percent of Polish Jews (nearly three million) were murdered as part of the Holocaust.
 Jews, Poles, Romani people and prisoners of many other ethnicities were killed en masse at Nazi extermination camps, such as Auschwitz, Treblinka and Sobibór.
 Ethnic Poles were subjected to both Nazi German and Soviet persecution.
 The Germans killed an estimated two million ethnic Poles.
-They had future plans to turn the remaining majority of Poles into slave labor and annihilate those perceived as "undesirable" as part of the wider Generalplan Ost.
+Generalplan Ost contemplated turning the remaining majority of Poles into slave labor and annihilating those perceived as "undesirable".
 Ethnic cleansing and massacres of Poles and to a lesser extent Ukrainians were perpetrated in western Ukraine (prewar Polish Kresy) from 1943.
 The Ukrainian Insurgent Army participated.

 In September 1939, the Polish government officials sought refuge in Romania, but their subsequent internment there prevented the intended continuation abroad as the government of Poland.
 General Władysław Sikorski, a former prime minister, arrived in France, where a replacement Polish Government-in-Exile was soon formed.
 After the fall of France, the government was evacuated to Britain.
 The Polish armed forces were reconstituted and fought alongside the Western Allies in France, Britain and elsewhere.
 A Resistance movement began organizing in Poland in 1939, soon after the invasions.
 Its largest military component was a part of the Polish Underground State network and became known as the Home Army.
 The whole clandestine structure was formally directed by the Government-in-Exile through its delegation resident in Poland.
 There were also peasant, right-wing, leftist, Jewish and Soviet partisan organizations.
 Among the failed anti-German uprisings were the Warsaw Ghetto Uprising and the Warsaw Uprising.
 The aim of the Warsaw Uprising was to prevent domination of Poland by the Soviet Union.